alainpham/techlab-fuse-amqp/ReadMe.md

 ===========================

-This project shows how to configure Fuse 6.3.0 on Karaf to use AMQP protocol 1.0 with AMQ 7 Broker or AMQ 6 Broker It also aims to show Openwire, AMQP interoperability.
+This project shows how to configure Fuse 6.3.0 on Karaf to use AMQP protocol 1.0 with AMQ 7 Broker or AMQ 6 Broker It also aims to show Openwire and AMQP interoperability.

 ## For AMQ 6 Broker embedded in Fuse Karaf Server
 - [Download jboss-fuse-karaf-6.3.0.redhat-xxx.zip here](https://developers.redhat.com/products/fuse/download/)